Judiciary of Pakistan: Federal Shariat Court of Pakistan

 The Federal Shariat Court of Pakistan is a constitutional Islamic religious court, established in 1980 to scrutinise all Pakistani laws and determine if they conform to Islamic values "as laid down in the Quran and the Sunnah".
 If a law is found to be 'repugnant', the Court notifies the relevant government, specifying the reasons for its decision.
 The court also has appellate jurisdiction over penalties (hudud) arising out of Islamic law, although these decisions can be reviewed by the Shariat Appellate Bench of the Supreme Court.
 The decisions of the court are binding on the high courts as well as the subordinate judiciary.
 The court appoints its own staff and frames its own rules of procedure.

 The court consists of eight Muslim judges, appointed by the President of Pakistan, on the advice of a judicial committee of the chief justices of the Supreme Court and the Federal Shariat Court.
 The committee chooses from amongst serving or retired judges of the Supreme Court or the high courts or from amongst persons possessing the qualifications of judges of a high court.
 Of the eight judges, three are required to be Islamic scholars/Ulema qualified in Islamic law.
 The judges serve terms of three years, subject to extension by the President.
 The current Chief Justice of the Federal Shariat Court is Justice Iqbal Hameed Ur Rehman.

+Federal Constitutional Court of Pakistan

+The Federal Constitutional Court is the constitutional court of the Islamic Republic of Pakistan at the federal level.
+It was established through the twenty-seventh amendment in the Constitution of Pakistan, passed by the Parliament of Pakistan in November 2025.

+The court exercises exclusive jurisdiction in constitutional interpretation and disputes between the federal and provincial governments.
+Its creation transferred many of the constitutional functions previously exercised by the Supreme Court of Pakistan to a separate specialised body.

+The FCC has exclusive authority to adjudicate disputes between the federal government and any provincial government or among provinces, to interpret provisions of the Constitution of Pakistan and decide questions of constitutional law, to hear appeals involving substantial questions of constitutional interpretation arising from the High Courts, to exercise jurisdiction in cases involving enforcement of fundamental rights and any cases pending before other courts that fall within the FCCP's jurisdiction automatically stand transferred to it.
+The FCCP's decisions on constitutional interpretation are binding on all other courts, including the Supreme Court of Pakistan.